skip to content

 In their dissertation, students will be required to demonstrate research competence using Korean-language sources, and to conduct research that addresses contemporary and/or historical issues of relevance to Korea.
 Prospective students are asked to contact potential supervisors before applying to Cambridge to ensure that an appropriate supervisor is available.

-One-on-one supervisions will be held by the main supervisors and will take place typically at the beginning of the academic year and in the Easter term.
+One-on-one supervisions will be held by the main supervisor on an agreed schedule.
 In addition, the required Researcher Development Seminar (JM1 or EA1) will help guide students through the research process.

 2: Three papers (50 per cent of the grade)